The History of Seven-Card Stud Poker

 Antes and the Bring-In

-Stud poker is typically played with a fixed limit structure that has two possible bet sizings, the “small bet” and the “big bet.”
-Instead of two players posting blinds, as in Hold’em and Omaha, each player in a stud game posts an ante (a fraction of the big bet, usually 5 percent).
+As mentioned, stud poker is typically played with a limit betting structure that has two possible bet sizings, the “small bet” and the “big bet.”
+Instead of two players posting blinds, as in hold’em and Omaha, each player in a stud game posts an ante (a fraction of the big bet, usually 5%).

-Each player is then dealt three cards, two downcards and one upcard, known as the “door card.”
-The player with the lowest door card has to post the bring-in, a forced bet worth five times the ante.
+Each player is then dealt three cards: two downcards and one upcard.
+The upcard is known as the “door card,” and the player with the lowest door card has to post the bring-in, a forced bet worth five times the ante.
 This player can also choose to post the entire small bet, which is called “completing the bet.“ In a $10/$20 stud game, for instance, the ante would be $1, the bring-in would be $5, and it would cost $10 to complete the bet.

 Raising and Betting

-Once the bring-in has been posted, the action continues in a clockwise direction around the table as players raise, call, or fold.
-Every player has the right to either raise the bet, call, or fold their cards.
-There are four more betting rounds after the first round, with each player receiving another card (face up on fourth, fifth, and sixth streets, face down on seventh) until they eventually have three down cards and four upcards.
+Once the player has posted the bring-in, the action continues in a clockwise direction around the table as all the players raise, call, or fold.
+There are four more betting rounds after the first round, with each player receiving another card (face up on fourth, fifth, and sixth streets, face down on seventh) until they eventually have three downcards and four upcards.

 Raising and betting occurs in small bet increments during the first two rounds ($10 in a $10/$20 game) and in big bet increments during the later three rounds ($20 in a $10/$20 game).

 At showdown, the player with the strongest five-card hand wins the pot.
-If two or more players have equal hand strengths, they split the pot.
+If two or more players have equal hand strengths, they split the winnings.

 Two aces, one of diamonds and one of clubs, on top of stacks of poker chips.

 Variety is the spice of life, and that goes double for poker.
-Seven-card stud has multiple variations to keep things interesting at the poker table.
+There are multiple seven-card stud poker variations to keep things interesting at the poker table.

 • Razz: The lowest hand wins in this lowball variant.